kucharzyk-sebastian/premier-geek/README.md

 ### An AI-powered Premier League squad intelligence.

 Unlock instant access to Premier League talent insights through natural language queries.
 The technology delivers precise player profiles, including names, positions, and birthdays, boosting team analysis and scouting processes.
+A more detailed description of the solution can be found in [docs/high-level-description.pdf](docs/high-level-description.pdf).

 ## Getting Started